 Complaints should be categorized so they may be tracked and trended.
 Categories may include defect type, system(s) impacted, product, dose, equipment, etc. Trend reports should be prepared for management review on a regular basis to identify trends and assure management is aware of issues that potentially impact product quality.
 The analysis should include a statistical evaluation, identification of outliers, and identify trends that indicate a need for process change or improvement.

 When developing or assessing your product complaint system, consider the points above and assure your program does not end up as a statistic.

 Interested in learning more?
 Contact us today to find out how we can help with your global regulatory needs.

 The Product Quality Complaint program is an essential tool in a company’s quality and compliance toolkit, not only for reducing patient risk and enhancing customer satisfaction, but because it...

-Over the past 20 years, the traditional approach to drug development has expanded to include the outsourcing of a range of testing and manufacturing functions.
-As a part of their long-term strategic...
+Over the past several decades, the traditional approach to drug development and manufacturing has expanded to include the outsourcing of a range of functions from product development and testing, to...